blessontomjoseph/H2O-Olympics-2023-Air-quality-index-forecast-for-Indian-cities/README.md

 # 🌬️ Air quality index forecast for Indian cities

 ## About
-This project forecast the air quality index(AQI) of 40 stations across 6 Indian states
+This project forecast the air quality index(AQI) of 40 stations across 6 Indian states for the next 28 days

 Developed as part of the h20.ai hackathon, this model secured the 🥉 3rd place on the Leader Board.